Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Conclusion

 \section{Conclusion}

 In this work, we introduced a fully automated framework that transforms SMILES strings of a molecule into Martini~3 coarse-grained models through a systematic, rule-based algorithm.
-By formalizing the mapping procedure into a dictionary-driven workflow, the approach eliminates subjective user bias and reduces reliance on chemical intuition, thereby addressing one of the long-standing bottlenecks in coarse-grained model generation.
-The framework was tested on chemically diverse and previously unseen datasets (e.g., TPCN), and produced physically meaningful models that reproduced experimental \(\log P\) and $\Delta G_{OW}$ values.
-In total, our framework successfully mapped 5,279 molecules across four datasets: 574 from Bereau, 362 from 2D, 397 from Kaggle, and 3,946 from TPCN using the combined LBBT--DBBT workflow.
-Of these, we evaluated partition free energies (or partition coefficients) for 1,081 molecules, comprising 481 molecules from Bereau and 300 molecules each from the 2D and Kaggle benchmarks.
-For the Bereau dataset, benchmarking the simulated $\Delta G_{OW}$ values of the 481 compounds yielded an $R^{2} = 0.83$.
-For the 2D and Kaggle datasets, benchmarking the computed $\log P$ values for their respective 300-molecule subsets resulted in $R^{2} = 0.71$ and $R^{2} = 0.63$, respectively.
+By formalizing the mapping procedure into a dictionary-driven workflow, the approach reduces subjective variability in bead assignment and reliance on chemical intuition, thereby addressing a practical bottleneck in high-throughput coarse-grained model construction.
+The framework was evaluated on chemically diverse datasets and benchmarked against experimental $\log P$ and transfer free energy values across multiple solvent systems.
+The benchmarking results demonstrate that automated mapping can produce reproducible, simulation-ready Martini~3 topologies across molecules ranging from small systems to compounds up to 172 heavy atoms, with quantitative performance comparable to existing automated approaches.
+In total, our framework successfully mapped 6,280 molecules across six datasets: 542 from Bereau, 300 from 2D, 332 from Gr{\"u}newald, 300 from Kaggle, 4,716 from TPCN, and 90 from the Original 90 molecule dataset.

-These results establish that automated mapping is not only feasible but can yield models of sufficient fidelity to support predictive molecular simulation at scale.

 The significance of this advance lies in making coarse-grained simulation more accessible, reproducible, and scalable.
-By replacing manual mapping with an automated and extensible pipeline, this work lowers the barrier to entry for researchers outside the traditional coarse-graining community and provides a route toward the systematic screening of large chemical libraries.
-In doing so, it creates a foundation for applying Martini~3 to problems that demand throughput and consistency, from drug discovery and formulation science to the design of functional materials.
-At the same time, the results portray the current limitations of Martini~3 itself: the finite bead vocabulary, the intrinsic loss of stereochemistry and conformational specificity, and the need for parameterization against broader experimental observables.
-Within these boundaries, however, the present framework ensures that mapping decisions are reproducible, chemically meaningful, and readily extensible.
+The primary challenge in small-molecule parametrization is not the absence of standards, but the consistent application of detailed guidelines in high-throughput contexts.
+Martini\_Mapper is designed to automate and scale the systematic application of established Martini 3 conventions.
+By replacing manual mapping with an automated and extensible pipeline, the framework enables systematic treatment of large chemical libraries while maintaining consistency across molecules.
+In direct comparison with recent automated methodologies such as AutoMartini3, the present implementation achieves thermodynamic accuracy comparable to recent automated approaches, while substantially reducing computational overhead during the core mapping stage.